DrGLDavidson/w-song-titles/README.md

 It is intended to **assist** archivists, and **all results should be checked manually**.
 It was written using a spreadsheet containing a subset of songs in which all fields had a value in the 'version' column.
 It would need to be tested/tweaked for songs that do not have multiple version (e.g. to return blank value).

+The script can be modified for google spreadsheet API

 ---

 ## Input Columns